kupehtci/DOCUMENTATION/CSS/CSS-Selectors.md

 	}
 ```

-If we want to differ between items of the same tag, we can assign them a class or an id and the tag can be selected differently if its a class or an id:  [[HTML-Class or id]]
+If we want to differ between items of the same tag, we can assign them a class or an id and the tag can be selected differently if its a class or an id:  [[HTML - Class or id]]

 If its an class, just use a point before the class name: